JonUdell/xmlui-mastodon/pages/ProjectLog.md

 - "Reactivity is a beast": XMLUI's reactive system is optimized for responsiveness, not "exactly once" execution patterns
 - ChangeListener Multiplication: Even with throttling, `ChangeListener` can fire multiple times during component lifecycle events
 - Direct Imperative Calls: For critical operations requiring single execution, explicit `execute()` calls in event handlers work more reliably than reactive watching
+  This snapshot demonstrates that sometimes the most elegant solution is the simplest one.
+By moving away from complex reactive patterns to straightforward imperative execution, we achieved both reliability and perfect data integrity in our FTS synchronization system.

 # Snapshot 37: Implement FTS4 full-text search with match indicators